 \paragraph{Stage 1: Collecting Instructions} Clinicians were recruited in our academic medical center via email.
 Through the use of an online form, clinicians were asked to submit instructions as posed to a hypothetical AI assistant designed to facilitate EHR-based tasks.
 Participants were instructed to envision a clinical vignette typical of their daily practice and to formulate an instruction that the AI could perform to make their work easier, faster, and less stressful.
 For each instruction, participants were asked to provide metadata to assist in matching the instruction to a patient, including pertinent clinical characteristics and the clinical context where the instruction could be used, e.g., ``when deciding whether to use contrast in a CT scan''.
 See Appendix \ref{app:instruction-collection-form} for all collected fields.

 \paragraph{Stage 2: Instruction-EHR matching}

-All instructions include information on their clinical context and the patient population which the instruction targets.
-We used instructions tagged ``applicable to patients generally" to maximize their relevance in EHR matching.
-We evaluated 2 methods for matching instructions with EHRs: a simple baseline based on uniform random sampling; and (2) a retrieval-based method using BM25Okapi \cite{trotman2014improvements}.
+All submitted instructions include metadata information on their intended clinical context and target patient population.
+We used instructions tagged ``applicable to patients generally'' to maximize their relevance in EHR matching.
+We evaluated two methods for matching instructions with EHRs: (1) a simple baseline based on uniform random sampling; and (2) a retrieval-based method using BM25Okapi \cite{trotman2014improvements}.

 For the retrieval approach, we concatenated every instruction with its corresponding patient characteristics and clinical context to construct a search query.
-We used this query to retrieve the 5 most relevant EHRs within a randomly selected subsample of patients (\ehrsamples) from our hospital database.
+We used this query to retrieve the 5 most relevant EHRs within a randomly selected subsample of \ehrsamples\ patients from our hospital database.
 This same subsample was used to match patients for our baseline uniform random sample.
 After matching, the authors conducted a manual review to assess binary relevance of all generated instruction-EHR pairs.

 \paragraph{Stage 3: Instruction Response Generation}